Below are common questions about running a migration with the data migration service.

 We don't recommend having multiple concurrent API requests migrating data into single account.

 You’ll see 99% when all email is migrated.
 After everything is migrated, the data migration service applies any labels to the migrated email, which can take time.
-When the labels are applied, you should see that the migration is complete (100%).
+When the labels are applied, the migration is now complete (100%).

 Rerunning a migrationIf I rerun a migration, will email messages be duplicated?

-No. If you exit and rerun a migration, any messages that are already migrated won't be duplicated.
+No. If you exit and rerun a migration, any messages already migrated won't be duplicated.

 No. If you exit and rerun a migration, any calendar events or secondary calendars that are already migrated won't be duplicated.

-However, if a user changes the name of a secondary calendar between migrations, that secondary calendar will be duplicated when it's remigrated.
+However, if a user changes the name of a secondary calendar between migrations, that secondary calendar is duplicated when it's remigrated.

-Migrated messages might show the migration date and time, rather than the time and date of the original message.
+Migrated messages might show the migration time and date, rather than the time and date of the original message.

 This most likely occurred because the date header of the original message wasn't compliant with RFC 5322.
 If a message has a date header that isn't formatted correctly, Gmail applies the migration time and date to the message.

-Following a migration, you might notice that the number of email messages in the source environment exceeds the number of messages migrated to Gmail.
+Following a migration, you might notice the number of email messages in the source mailbox exceeds the number of messages migrated to Gmail.